Configuring User Directories

 The internal directory stores user and group information in the Confluence database.
 You can also connect to external user directories, and to Atlassian Crowd and Jira applications as directory managers.

-User Directory keys
+User directory keys

 Since Confluence 8.8, User Directory passwords are automatically AES encrypted.
 Be sure to backup the relevant keys under your local confluence-home/keys for single-node instances (or your shared home directory for clustered instances).